eligosource/eventsourced/README.md

     // instantiate processor by passing the channel (i.e. wrapped destination) as constructor argument val processor: ActorRef = extension.processorOf(Props(new Processor(channel) with Eventsourced { val id = 1 } ))

-A channel drops (ignores) all messages that have already been successfully delivered to the destination.
-It must also have a unique id (a positive integer which is `1` in our example). [`DefaultChannelProps`](http://eligosource.github.com/eventsourced/api/snapshot/#org.eligosource.eventsourced.core.DefaultChannelProps) is a configuration object for a [`DefaultChannel`](http://eligosource.github.com/eventsourced/api/snapshot/#org.eligosource.eventsourced.core.DefaultChannel).
-If applications need reliable event message delivery to destinations, they should use a [`ReliableChannel`](http://eligosource.github.com/eventsourced/api/snapshot/#org.eligosource.eventsourced.core.ReliableChannel) that is configured with a [`ReliableChannelProps`](http://eligosource.github.com/eventsourced/api/snapshot/#org.eligosource.eventsourced.core.ReliableChannelProps) configuration object.
+A channel must have a unique id (`1` in our example), a positive integer that must be consistently defined across application runs.
+Here, we create a [default channel](#defaultchannel) that is configured with a [`DefaultChannelProps`](http://eligosource.github.com/eventsourced/api/snapshot/#org.eligosource.eventsourced.core.DefaultChannelProps) configuration object.
+If applications need reliable event message delivery to destinations, they should use a [reliable channel](#reliablechannel) that is configured with a [`ReliableChannelProps`](http://eligosource.github.com/eventsourced/api/snapshot/#org.eligosource.eventsourced.core.ReliableChannelProps) configuration object.

-Assuming the following definition of a `Destination` actor and that we're starting again from an empty journal
+Assuming the following definition of a `Destination` actor

     class Destination extends Actor {
       def receive = {